Velocidex/velociraptor-docs/content/docs/clients/searching/_index.md

    the server only and are used for organizing clients, targeting hunts and other client management functions.

+{{% notice note "A note about deleting clients" %}}

+You might be wondering what happens if you delete active clients?

+When you select one or more clients (using the selection checkboxes) and then delete them, this action deletes their records from the client info index and deletes any existing collections data associated with them from the datastore.

+If the client is still active, or temporarily offline and later becomes active, the client will continue as though nothing happened.
+It's old data will be gone due to the delete action but the client doesn't know or care about data it previously sent to the server.
+The client retains it's Client ID.
+The server will instruct the client to perform a new interrogation flow so that it's client info record can be updated.

+{{% /notice %}}

-Once you view a particular client, it will be automatically added to your Most Recently Used (MRU) list.
+Once you select and view a particular client, as described in the next section, it will be automatically added to your Most Recently Used (MRU) list.
 The **Recent Hosts** search preset will show you the clients on this list.

 ![Recently viewed clients](search_presets.png)